ClickHouse/ClickHouse/docs/en/query_language/alter.md

 - Both tables must have the same structure.
 - Both tables must have the same partition key.
 - Both tables must be the same engine family. (replicated or non-replicated)
+- Both tables must have the same storage policy.